-&lt;sup>9 Older versions of PC also read files named reject.ini and sitelist.ini.
-However, the functionality provided by those files is incorporated into interactive screens in the Administrator client in PC V9, and their use is deprecated and scheduled for removal in a future version of the system.
+10 Older versions of PC^2 also read files named reject.ini and sitelist.ini.
+However, the functionality provided by those files is incorporated into interactive screens in the Administrator client in PC^2 V9, and their use is deprecated and scheduled for removal in a future version of the system.